OctoPrint/octoprint.org/download/index.md

 ##  Windows

-For installing OctoPrint on a Windows system, please take a look at [the setup instructions for Windows on the wiki](https://github.com/foosel/OctoPrint/wiki/Setup-on-Windows).
+For installing the OctoPrint server on a Windows system, please take a look at [the setup instructions for Windows on the forum](https://discourse.octoprint.org/t/setting-up-octoprint-on-windows/383/1).

 ## Mac

-For installing OctoPrint on a Mac, please take a look at [the setup instructions for MacOS on the wiki](https://github.com/foosel/OctoPrint/wiki/Setup-on-Mac).
+For installing the OctoPrint server on a Mac, please take a look at [the setup instructions for MacOS on the wiki](https://github.com/foosel/OctoPrint/wiki/Setup-on-Mac).